The opportunities and challenges of the tech revolution

 OECD average gender pay gap

 Everyone has a stake in ensuring women have equal opportunities in the world of work.
 The evidence is clear.
-Our Women in Work Index shows that improving female participation in work across the OECD could boost OECD GDP by US$6 trillion, while closing the gender pay gap could boost GDP by US$2 trillion.
+Our Women in Work Index shows that improving female participation in work across the OECD could boost OECD GDP by US$6 trillion, while closing the gender pay gap could boost female earnings across the OECD by US$2 trillion.

-Explore the key findings from the research below, including a special focus on China and India, and our steps for turning policies into effective action to advance gender equality at work.
+Explore the key findings from the research below and find out more about what organisations can do to promote opportunities for women and improve female representation in tech.
 You can also explore the results in detail using our interactive data tool.

 Yong Jing Teow